tm-a-t/telegram-bot-handbook/pages/book/messages/buttons.md

 ### Request peer button

-A request peer button allows the user to send a bit of info about any of their chats.
+A request peer button allows the user to share information about one of their chats.
-When clicked, it shows a chat selection dialog.
+When clicked, it displays a chat selection dialog.

 You can configure this button flexibly: for example, the chat selection may include only channels with usernames or groups where the user is an admin.

-### Other inline butons
+### Other inline buttons

 There are more, rather uncommon, buttons: